 As you think about including family history and genealogy research as part of your goals for the new year, how can you make this work for you?

 Genealogy is typically an area where we think long-term.
 We want to find our family reaching out “as far as we can go”.
 We want to take our family back to the Mayflower or the beginning of time.

 Extending all your family lines as far as records will allow is an admirable goal, but is not realistic to set as a single goal, or to expect to accomplish in one year.
 With each generation, the number of family lines in our tree doubles.
-Your two parents quickly turn into 4 grandparents, 8 great grandparents, 16 great-great grandparents, 32 3x great grandparents, 64 4x great grandparents, 128…, 256…, and so on.
+As we explain in our article, Genealogy by the Numbers, your two parents quickly turn into 4 grandparents, 8 great grandparents, 16 great-great grandparents, 32 3x great grandparents, 64 4x great grandparents, 128…, 256…, and so on.
 Assuming an average of 25 years, going back 6 generations is only 150 years but there will be 64 family lines that can be pursued.